cabloy/cabloy/README.md

 ### How to deal with CabloyJS

 1. The special style of `PC = Mobile + Pad` is adopted to bring the development experience and UI experience of the mobile into the PC scenario
 2. CabloyJS is not only a `technical framework`, but also a `business framework`.
-It precipitates many functional features such as `user management`, `role management`, `right management` into core modules, so as to provide strong support for rapid business development
+It precipitates many functional features such as `user management`, `role management`, `permission management` into core modules, so as to provide strong support for rapid business development
 3. The complete `frontend and backend separation` mechanism makes the whole CabloyJS architecture highly flexible and extensible

 ## Ideas

 > Developed quickly and customized flexibly

 To achieve this ideas, CabloyJS built-in developed a large number of core modules, so that you can build a complete web project in the shortest possible time.
-For example, when you build a new web project, you already have a complete user login and authentication system, also has `user management`, `role management`, `authority management`, and other functions
+For example, when you build a new web project, you already have a complete user login and authentication system, also has `user management`, `role management`, `permission management`, and other features

 In addition, these built-in modules provide flexible customization features.
 You can also develop new modules to replace the built-in modules to achieve customization of the system